The Midnight Romance in Hagwon: People at Heewon High School in Daechi-dong

 A student at Heewon High School who rank first in the entire school.

 Production

 Development

-Developed under the working title Graduation, The Midnight Romance in Hagwon was the 2024 romance melodrama series of director Ahn Pan-seok, who directed Something in the Rain (2018) and One Spring Night (2019), and attracted the attention of broadcasters since the beginning of production.
+The Midnight Romance in Hagwon was the 2024 romance melodrama series of director Ahn Pan-seok, who directed Something in the Rain (2018) and One Spring Night (2019), and attracted the attention of broadcasters since the beginning of production.
 Park Kyung-hwa announced as the writer while Studio Dragon and JS Pictures managed the production of the series.

 Casting

 Jung Ryeo-won and Wi Ha-joon were offered the lead roles for the series in July and October 2023, respectively.

 Jung and Wi were officially confirmed as the lead actors of the series.

 Filming

 Principal photography began in October 2023.

 Original soundtrack

 The soundtrack of the series, led by music director Lee Nam-yeon and featuring an American band The Restless Age was revealed on May 10, 2024.

 Album

 The Midnight Romance in Hagwons soundtrack album was released on June 30, 2024; it contains all of the singles and background tracks from the series.